nsbno/terraform-provider-vy/docs/index.md

 page_title: "vy Provider"
 subcategory: ""
 description: |-
-  A provider for interracting with Vy's internal services.
+  A VyProvider for interracting with Vy's internal services.
 ---

 # vy Provider

-A provider for interracting with Vy's internal services.
+A VyProvider for interracting with Vy's internal services.

 ## Example Usage